We tried KFC's secret Chick-fil-A knockoff

 So yes, they talk a big game, but is it legit?
 Let's find out:

-The sandwich The bun has a nice semi-homemade vibe going on, they give you plenty o’ options for toppings, and they’re all FREE, so you can unashamedly stack your sandwich high with bacon, cheese, jalapeños, haystack onion strings, three types of pickles (hot, sweet, and kosher), and four types of sauce (signature, honey mustard, smoky honey pepper, and Sriracha sweet and sour).
+The bun has a nice semi-homemade vibe going on, they give you plenty o’ options for toppings, and they’re all FREE, so you can unashamedly stack your sandwich high with bacon, cheese, jalapeños, haystack onion strings, three types of pickles (hot, sweet, and kosher), and four types of sauce (signature, honey mustard, smoky honey pepper, and Sriracha sweet and sour).

-The French fries The fries were hand-cut, which you would know even if they didn’t tell you, because, when they were running low on potatoes, it sounded like a murder was going down in the back while they chopped them up.
+The fries were hand-cut, which you would know even if they didn’t tell you, because, when they were running low on potatoes, it sounded like a murder was going down in the back while they chopped them up.
 But, anyway, after the potato murder, they came one of three ways: regular, sweet, or rosemary and black pepper, which were silly good.

-The chicken strips The strips were mostly meat with a thin, not too crisp, but flavorful batter.
+The strips were mostly meat with a thin, not too crisp, but flavorful batter.
 Not too much grease.
 Definitely dip them in that smoky honey pepper sauce.
 DO IT.

 Then came the custard... it was like frozen, golden, velvety crack.
 They have a rotating daily flavor that they make on-site that’s there until they sell out.
 But you can also get vanilla and add in toppings like you would with a Blizzard at DQ.